w32agobot/SKY130_SAR-ADC/openlane/README.md

 ![workflow](images/Flow.png "Workflow")

 ### Workaround for wrong-expectation for macros
-The design-flow will fail without workaround, because the flow expects macros when a lef-file is included in the config.tcl file.
 Openlane expects macros if a lef-file is added to the design, which is false since we are adding a standard-cell and not a macro-cell.
 Until an official workaround is out, erase or comment `basic_macro_placement` in `/foss/tools/openlane/2022.07/scripts/tcl_commands/floorplan.tcl`

 You ned root-access for this workaround.
 Start the docker-container with user `0` and group `0`.
 If you're using iic-osic-tools, edit the start_vnc script.